yegor256/blog/_posts/2014/oct/2014-10-05-ten-hosted-continuous-integration-services.md

 quality is not high enough to recommend it.

 [**solanolabs.com**](http://www.solanolabs.com) looks rather immature and difficult to configure.
-They don't even support automatic Github hook configuration when new repository is added.
+They don't even support automatic GitHub hook configuration when new repository is added.
 However, their sales spams me rather aggressively :)